Satanaelcode/Awesome-Ethanol/contributing.md

 Ensure your pull request adheres to the following guidelines:

 - It needs to be related with the Ethanol Backdoor or its API
-- It needs to be unique and cant be a fork or copy of an already existing project
+- It needs to be unique and cant be a fork or copy of an already existing project accept it changes core features of the original project
 - And it can only be under given Categories (Repository related to Ethanol, Custom Ethanol Mod or Remote Client based)**

 Thank you for your suggestions!